iknowtavonga/bus-quotations/README.md

 |  | Drop-off Address |
 | Bus Details | Bus Seats (e.g 30 seater) |
 | Submit | Generate Quotation Button |

+## Contact Us Page

+The contact us page comprises of a form that allows users to insert their details and submit for them to be contacted.

+The following are the inputs contained in the contact us form:
+* Contact Name
+* Contact Surname
+* Contact Email Address
+* Contact Number
+* Text Area